 FOUNTAIN GROVE REPLANTING

-In April, we partnered with the Arbor Day Foundation to host volunteers for Comcast Cares Day at Fountain Grove in Santa Rosa to plant trees in the area affected by the 2017 wildfires.
+In April, and again in October we partnered with the Fountain Grove II Open Space Management Association to trees in the area affected by the 2017 wildfires.
 The neighborhood is rebuilding and planning for the future, with these restoration plantings taking into account the risk of wildfire and the need for an urban forest canopy.

 Education & Outreach

-As part of our ongoing mission to bring the benefits of the urban forest to all communities across California, we produce a number of items focused on education and outreach each year.
+As part of our ongoing mission to bring the benefits of the urban forest to all communities across California, we produce a number of items focused on education and outreach.
+Trees are Essential campaign.

 Local updates from our Regional Councils